 Aviva Investors is a global asset manager with expertise in real assets, fixed income, equity, multi-asset and solutions.
-Our investment intelligence spans major markets, where we currently invest €390bn (as at 30 June 2020) on behalf of our customers.
+Our investment intelligence spans major markets, where we currently invest €416bn* on behalf of our customers.
 This gives us the size and scale to successfully seek out opportunities that will deliver specific investor outcomes.
-With over €53bn of real estate assets (as at 30 June 2020), Aviva Investors offers comprehensive market coverage with specialist teams covering occupational and investment markets, and our dedicated in-house real estate strategy and research teams undertake proprietary research.
+With over €60bn* of real assets, Aviva Investors offers comprehensive market coverage with specialist teams covering occupational and investment markets, and our dedicated in-house real estate strategy and research teams undertake proprietary research.
 Capturing and releasing value requires a deep understanding of the market, together with execution capability and agility.
 Our real estate team is resourced and structured to do that.
-As at 30 June 2020 we have over 140 real estate investment professionals, based in offices in Frankfurt, London and Paris.
+We have over 170* real estate investment professionals, based in offices in Frankfurt, London and Paris.

 Investment principles & strategy

 Private real assets markets are inefficient, opaque, and highly cyclical.
 This provides greater scope than perhaps any other asset class for price to diverge significantly from value.
-Unlike in public markets, this can persist long enough for expert investors to exploit the market’s complexity and its participants’ likelihood of mispricingan asset, creating attractive investment opportunities.
+Unlike in public markets, this can persist long enough for expert investors to exploit the market’s complexity and its participants’ likelihood of mispricing an asset, creating attractive investment opportunities.

 Furthermore, we are responsible investors.
-Having a stake in the strength of the communities where we invest, we constantly seek to embed ESG considerations in every step of our decision making, responsibly reducing the carbon footprint of our assets and actively manage our assets to create better places for people to live, work, play and learn.
+Having a stake in the strength of the communities where we invest, we constantly seek to embed ESG considerations in every step of our decision making, responsibly reducing the carbon footprint of our assets and actively managing our assets to create better places for people to live, work, play and learn.

 Strategic corporate development